JonesXavi/react-aos-portfolio/README.md

-# A Simple React Portfolio
+# A Simple React Portfolio [DEMO](http://www.jonesxavi.tech)

 ## What ?

-A Simple Portfolio built with React 17, [AOS] (https://michalsnik.github.io/aos/).
+A Simple Portfolio built with React 17, [AOS](https://michalsnik.github.io/aos/).
 This is exactly

 ## Why ?